What is gonorrhoea?

 - irregular vaginal bleeding

-Pain in the testes and pain during sex can also be a symptom of gonorrhoea.
-Infection of the anus can cause anal pain and discharge.
+Infection of the anus (bottom) can cause anal pain and discharge.
 Infection of the eye can cause conjunctivitis and eye inflammation.
 Gonorrhoea infection of the throat rarely causes any symptoms.

 How is gonorrhoea spread?